Lauwerzijl: History

 In 1877, the area of the former municipality of Oldehove was enlarged by reclamation.
 This polder was named Nieuwe Ruigezandsterpolder.
 The city of Groningen operated seven farms in this polder ('plaats 1' to 'plaats 7'; see also farm De Pol).

 Five of these farms are located on the Stadsweg, the same road on which Lauwerzijl originated.
 In 1879 the first house was built right next to the lock.
 This house was also a shop, café, and passage with outbuildings.
-Because there was a great demand for agricultural workers on the city farms, the city of Groningen made cheap land available to stimulate housing.
+Because there was great demand for agricultural workers on the city farms, the city of Groningen made cheap land available to stimulate housing.
 With the arrival of working-class families, the demand for a school also grew.
 This school was finally built in 1922.

 In 1929 the village was visited by Queen Wilhelmina.
 Land reclamation was also done in what is now called the Lauwersmeer, then called Lauwerszee.
 This area is located 1.5 kilometers north of Lauwerzijl.
 The staircase that was built to facilitate the climb to the top of the dike is still there and bears the name Koninginnetrap ('Queen's staircase').

 Over the years, the village has not grown much.
 The school (CBS 't Sielje) was closed in 1999 and merged with CBS De Regenboog from Grijpskerk, after the number of pupils had been below 30 for years.
 There is an association for village interests that maintains contacts with the municipality, province, and other bodies that concern the quality of life in the village.